 The cities of tomorrow will put new demands on our buildings.
 How do we prepare?
 A recent project to advance sustainable buildings and low-carbon communities underscores the importance of industry-academic collaboration in research and training.

-By: Dr. James Freihaut, Professor of Architectural Engineering, Penn State University Lisa Tryson, Director of Corporate Communications, Danfoss Accepting and implementing rapid change has become the norm across America.
+Accepting and implementing rapid change has become the norm across America.
 The growing depth of change in the building sector suggests that traditional resistance to change is not irreversible.
-Indeed, historical building industry practices are more likely
+Indeed, historical building industry practices are more likely the result of an information deficit than of things inherent to the market.
+Even knowledgeable building professionals remain

 The increasing demand for water leads to growing energy consumption, which consequently affects climate.
 Fortunately, solutions exist today to help countries and municipalities worldwide save water and energy in water supply, wastewater treatment, and irrigation of farming areas.